 This teapot-shaped sculpture has three parts—the teapot-body, a lid, and a base or tray that it sits upon.
 Kimberly Sotelo, an artist and furniture-maker, created this piece at the request of the art dealer Leslie Ferrin, along with another sculpture titled Tea Pagoda.
 Willow Teapot, also incorporates a tiered structure in the lid and the top of the teapot body, which resembles the eaves of a pagoda building.

-Since creating this sculpture, Sotelo has retired from furniture construction due to injury and illness.
+Since creating this sculpture, Sotelo has retired from furniture construction.
 She is now a yoga instructor in Alabama.

 -Nora H. Weston